Quick Facts on Dairy

 On organic dairies, cows with infected udders may not get antibiotics to clear up the infection and ease the pain, since those drugs are not allowed under most organic regulations.

-- Dairy cows have their calves stolen from them, usually when the calves are only one or two days old.
+- Dairy cows have their calves stolen from them, usually when the calves are only two days old or less.
 This causes great distress to both the babies and their mothers.
-The mother cows often bellow and go searching for their missing calves for days.
+The mother cows often bellow for their missing calves for days.
 Cows have a strong maternal instinct; their gestation period is the same as that of humans and they are normally very doting mothers.